theweebcoders/CommercialBreaker/README.md

+# Heads up: You are probably in the wrong branch

+Welcome to the future-docker-beta branch, also known as the super beta, for a reason.
+This branch is actively under development, and most features likely won't work as expected.
+If you're looking for a stable version, check out the main branch.

+# What are we doing here?

+This branch is focused on developing a web UI using the Remi Python library and integrating Redis to handle status updates (like login progress and task tracking).
+For now, Redis is required because the old status update mechanism doesn’t work with Remi.

+The ultimate goal is to have everything, including the web UI, running inside a Docker container.
+Redis will likely remain necessary for the web UI but will become optional for other components of the system.

+Currently, most features are untested, and the web UI is a work in progress.
+As the development moves forward, we aim to provide a fully Dockerized experience for managing CommercialBreaker and related tools.

 # CommercialBreaker & Toonami Tools: Because Your Anime Deserves Commercial Breaks

 Hey there, space cowboy.
 Remember those long Toonami nights filled with anime and the oddly comforting interruption of commercials?
 Ever thought your sleek, ad-free Plex server felt a little too... smooth?
 Well, we've got the fix for you, because here, we're mixing the future with a splash of the past.